 The staff at Children's Hospital of Wisconsin laboratories specializes in tests for children, and we understand the stress a test can cause for you and your child.
 We use pain management techniques and therapies, such as pet therapy, to provide as stress-free an experience as possible.

 One number.
 One call.
-Two locations.
+Three locations.

 Call (414) 607-5280 or toll free at (877) 607-5280, or click here to schedule at either location:

 - Children's Hospital of Wisconsin – Clinics Building, 9000 W. Wisconsin Ave., 2nd Floor, Wauwatosa, Wis.

 Hours: Monday – Friday 7 a.m. to 7 p.m.; Saturday 8 a.m. to 1 p.m., and Sunday 9 a.m. to Noon

 Free valet parking is available from 6:30 a.m. to 9 p.m.
 Mondays through Fridays at the front entrance

 - New Berlin Clinic, 4855 S. Moorland Road, 1st floor, New Berlin, Wis.

 Hours: Monday – Friday 7:30 a.m. to 6 p.m. and Saturday 8:30 a.m. to Noon